Abigailmmoore/ChristianVideoGames/README.md

-Disclaimer: I have not personally played many of these games, and am not necessarily recommending any of them.
+Disclaimer: I have not personally played most of these games, and am not necessarily recommending any of them.
+Use discretion when deciding whether to buy or play them.

 ## On Steam: